Darshitha-S20/M3_Wiper_Control_System/1_Requirements/README.md

 * STM32 CUBE IDE is used for the software simulation.
 STM32CubeProgrammer (STM32CubeProg) provides an all-in-one software tool to program STM32 devices in any environment: multi-OS, graphical user interface or command line interface, support for a large choice of connections (JTAG, SWD, USB, UART, SPI, CAN, I2C), with manual operation or automation through scripting.

+# Working Of the Project
+*	The RED LED is considered for the ACC position.
+Once the push button is pressed for 2 seconds, the RED LED starts continuously glowing until the stop of the engine.
+This tells that the system is turned ON.
+* When the users press the input push button, the other three Blue, Green and Orange LEDs come ON one at a time with the low frequency.
+* The frequency changes from low to high frequency (indication speed of the wiper control system) 3 frequency levels with 1, 4 and 8 Hz.
+*	The LED glow pattern stops on the 4th press; the wiper action starts with the next press.
+*	If the push button is pressed again for 2 seconds, the pattern stops bringing it to default position and the RED light goes off which signifies the engine is turned   OFF.

 # SWOT Analysis

 ## Strength